angelolab/toffy/README.md

 ## Questions?

-Feel free to open an issue on our github page
+Feel free to open an issue on our GitHub page